Checchi Capital Advisers LLC Sells 56 Shares of Tractor Supply (NASDAQ:TSCO)

-Checchi Capital Advisers LLC cut its position in Tractor Supply (NASDAQ:TSCO – Get Rating) by 2.6% in the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund owned 2,132 shares of the specialty retailer’s stock after selling 56 shares during the quarter.
-Checchi Capital Advisers LLC’s holdings in Tractor Supply were worth $408,000 as of its most recent SEC filing.
+Checchi Capital Advisers LLC lowered its stake in shares of Tractor Supply (NASDAQ:TSCO – Get Rating) by 2.6% during the second quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The institutional investor owned 2,132 shares of the specialty retailer’s stock after selling 56 shares during the period.
+Checchi Capital Advisers LLC’s holdings in Tractor Supply were worth $408,000 at the end of the most recent quarter.

-A number of other hedge funds also recently made changes to their positions in TSCO.
-SG Americas Securities LLC raised its position in shares of Tractor Supply by 34.7% during the first quarter.
+A number of other institutional investors and hedge funds also recently made changes to their positions in TSCO.
+SG Americas Securities LLC increased its holdings in shares of Tractor Supply by 34.7% during the 1st quarter.
 SG Americas Securities LLC now owns 7,387 shares of the specialty retailer’s stock worth $1,724,000 after acquiring an additional 1,902 shares during the last quarter.
-Mutual of America Capital Management LLC raised its position in shares of Tractor Supply by 0.8% during the first quarter.
+Mutual of America Capital Management LLC increased its holdings in shares of Tractor Supply by 0.8% during the 1st quarter.
 Mutual of America Capital Management LLC now owns 20,018 shares of the specialty retailer’s stock worth $4,672,000 after acquiring an additional 159 shares during the last quarter.
-DAVENPORT & Co LLC raised its position in shares of Tractor Supply by 1.9% during the first quarter.
+DAVENPORT & Co LLC increased its holdings in shares of Tractor Supply by 1.9% during the 1st quarter.
 DAVENPORT & Co LLC now owns 2,666 shares of the specialty retailer’s stock worth $622,000 after acquiring an additional 50 shares during the last quarter.
-National Asset Management Inc. raised its position in shares of Tractor Supply by 33.2% during the first quarter.
+National Asset Management Inc. increased its holdings in shares of Tractor Supply by 33.2% during the 1st quarter.
 National Asset Management Inc. now owns 4,445 shares of the specialty retailer’s stock worth $1,038,000 after acquiring an additional 1,108 shares during the last quarter.
-Finally, FDx Advisors Inc. raised its position in shares of Tractor Supply by 6.8% during the first quarter.
+Finally, FDx Advisors Inc. increased its holdings in shares of Tractor Supply by 6.8% during the 1st quarter.
 FDx Advisors Inc. now owns 2,647 shares of the specialty retailer’s stock worth $618,000 after acquiring an additional 168 shares during the last quarter.
-82.86% of the stock is currently owned by institutional investors.
+Institutional investors own 82.86% of the company’s stock.

-Tractor Supply (NASDAQ:TSCO – Get Rating) last posted its earnings results on Thursday, October 20th.
-The specialty retailer reported $2.10 earnings per share for the quarter, beating analysts’ consensus estimates of $2.07 by $0.03.
+Tractor Supply (NASDAQ:TSCO – Get Rating) last issued its quarterly earnings data on Thursday, October 20th.
+The specialty retailer reported $2.10 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $2.07 by $0.03.
 Tractor Supply had a return on equity of 54.35% and a net margin of 7.69%.
-The company had revenue of $3.27 billion for the quarter, compared to analyst estimates of $3.28 billion.
-During the same quarter last year, the company earned $1.95 earnings per share.
-The company’s revenue for the quarter was up 8.4% on a year-over-year basis.
-Sell-side analysts expect that Tractor Supply will post 9.62 EPS for the current fiscal year.
+The company had revenue of $3.27 billion during the quarter, compared to the consensus estimate of $3.28 billion.
+During the same period last year, the company earned $1.95 earnings per share.
+The firm’s revenue was up 8.4% compared to the same quarter last year.
+As a group, equities research analysts anticipate that Tractor Supply will post 9.62 earnings per share for the current year.

-The business also recently announced a quarterly dividend, which will be paid on Tuesday, December 6th.
-Stockholders of record on Monday, November 21st will be issued a $0.92 dividend.
-The ex-dividend date is Friday, November 18th.
-This represents a $3.68 dividend on an annualized basis and a dividend yield of 1.67%.
-Tractor Supply’s dividend payout ratio is presently 39.96%.
+The firm also recently announced a quarterly dividend, which will be paid on Tuesday, December 6th.
+Investors of record on Monday, November 21st will be paid a dividend of $0.92 per share.
+The ex-dividend date of this dividend is Friday, November 18th.
+This represents a $3.68 annualized dividend and a yield of 1.67%.
+Tractor Supply’s dividend payout ratio is currently 39.96%.

 Tractor Supply Company operates as a rural lifestyle retailer in the United States.
 The company offers a selection of merchandise, including equine, livestock, pet, and small animal products necessary for their health, care, growth, and containment; hardware, truck, towing, and tool products; seasonal products, such as heating products, lawn and garden items, power equipment, gifts, and toys; work/recreational clothing and footwear; and maintenance products for agricultural and rural use.